Our Curriculum Intent

-As a Catholic school we place Christ at the centre of all we do.
+As a Catholic school, we place Christ at the centre of all we do.
 The gospel values underpin every aspect of school life.
 A minimum of 10% of the teaching timetable is dedicated to RE.
 Throughout the school week, children are involved in daily worship within the classroom and come together regularly for collective worship with the whole school community.
 We have our own Chaplaincy Team who lead the spiritual life of the school.

 We use a topic based approach to learning, with cross-curricular links and basic skills inter-weaved throughout.
 For example, in Year 3, children read ‘Street Child’ and all their learning is focussed around the book.
 This links work in History to English as the final outcome is their own spin off story about one of the characters.
 They link this to geography by learning about Chesterfield in Victorian times.
-This approach ensures equal emphasis is placed on foundation subjects as core subjects.
-Children are encouraged to develop mastery of concepts through deep, sustainable learning.
-We have a whole school mastery approach to the teaching of phonics and early reading, and use the Oxford Reading Tree scheme throughout school.
+This approach ensures equal emphasis is placed on foundation subjects as core subjects and enables children to make links and connections which supports them in transferring this knowledge to their long term memory.

 We use ‘The Magenta Principles’ in order to promote deep thinking and therefore learning.
 This is based on the premise that: ‘Learning is the consequence of thinking therefore our job is to get them to think.
 Language is central to thinking therefore our job is to get them to talk.
 Learning is an active process therefore our job is to get them doing.’
 (Mike Hughes)

 In order to give children opportunities to think and talk we use Kagan and Thinking Maps.
 Thinking Maps help children visualise their thinking and create concrete images of abstract thoughts.
 This enables the children to reach higher levels of critical and creative thinking.
 It helps them to organise their thoughts and structure their writing across a range of subjects.

 We are determined that every child succeeds and fulfils their God-given potential and so we instil in children a belief in a Growth Mindset.
 This is the idea that their most basic abilities can be developed through dedication and hard work.
 The Growth Mindset idea creates a love of learning and a resilience that helps children achieve highly.

-Weekly debates about current affairs and philosophy
+- Weekly debates about current affairs

-Work in the community
+- Work in the community

-RE work on other faiths
+- RE work on other faiths

 Our curriculum addresses all the requirements of the 2014 National Curriculum and is designed to allow children to live out our mission statement, ‘Let Your Light Shine’.